quixio/quix-streams/docs/read.md

 !!! tip

-	Kafka revokes entire partitions, but the SDK makes it easy to determine which streams are affected by providing two events you can listen to.
+	Kafka revokes entire partitions, but Quix Streams makes it easy to determine which streams are affected by providing two events you can listen to.

-	Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation of the Quix SDK.
-You mainly don’t even need to worry about it because everything is abstracted within the [Streaming Context](/sdk/features/streaming-context) feature of the SDK.
+	Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation of Quix Streams.
+You mainly don’t even need to worry about it because everything is abstracted within the [Streaming Context](/sdk/features/streaming-context) feature of the library.

 ### Streams revoking